-We managed to find some theories online, and one of them tells that a friend of Salvador Dali had a friend that owned a business below where the sundial can be found.
-The sundial was a way of him showing his appreciation.
+We managed to find some theories online, and one of them tells that a friend of Salvador Dali had a friend who owned a business below where the sundial can be found.
+The sundial was a way of showing his appreciation.

 Another theory is related to the street where the sundial can be found.
-The road used to be the original route for pilgrims going from Paris to Santiago de Compostela.
-This is why the sundial has the scallop-shaped face that is the same that is used as a symbol of the pilgrimage of St. Jacques de Compostella.
+The road was the original pilgrimage route from Paris to Santiago de Compostela.
+This is why the sundial has a scallop-shaped face that is the same and is used as a symbol of the pilgrimage of St. Jacques de Compostella.

-Salvador Dalí Sundial in Paris
+Chronicles of Surreality: The Salvador Dalí Sundial in Paris

 27 Rue Saint-Jacques